Film Screening and Q&A—The Grass is Greener

 Kassandra Frederique is the New York state director of the Drug Policy Alliance.

-Jessica Nunes is a filmmaker, human rights activist, and co-founder of Movimentos, a collective of young favela-based activists from Rio de Janeiro devoted to changing Brazilian drug policies.
+Jessica Souto is a filmmaker, human rights activist, and co-founder of Movimentos, a collective of young favela-based activists from Rio de Janeiro devoted to changing Brazilian drug policies.

 Mame Bougouma Diene is a program officer with the Open Society Global Drug Policy Program.